nickbradley/helm/README.md

 1. Create a config file in ...
 2. Make sure you can [open a file from the command line in IntelliJ](https://www.jetbrains.com/help/idea/opening-files-from-command-line.html)
 3. Make sure you can [open a file from the command line in VS Code](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)

+## Bibliography
+- search bar by Lucid Formation from the Noun Project